iqb-berlin/verona-player-simple/README.md

   containing the `contenteditable`-attribute.
 In both cases use the name element to set up variable names.
 * The player contains some JS-Classes which can be used in unit-code to extend functionality.
-* Whenever a Verona-message is received an event with the same name is thrown, whenever a message is sent, an event called `sent:{MessageName}` gets thrown afterwards.
+* Whenever a Verona-message is received an event with the same name is thrown, whenever a message is sent, an event called `sent:{MessageName}` gets thrown afterward.
 Use these events to hook into the player's functionality if you want to.
 * That's it.

 ## Development

+Easiest way to develop the player is running
+`
+npm install
+npm run testbed
+`
+This starts the player with a specific unit and starting data.
+Configure those in dev-tools/config.json.

 ### E2e-Testing the Player
 `
 npm install
-npm test
+npm run test
 `